botpress/bp-report/README.md

 9. restart botpress
 10. in any conversation type "bp_report" to report an issue to us,
 11. type in a description of the issue
-12. we'll automatically be notified of the issue if we are supporting you, otherwise you'll get a link to the conversation information.
+12. You'll get a link to the conversation information.